Pranathi-Manusanipalli/BigDataPipelines/Assignment4/README.md

 * The Model Serving API can be started by running `uvicorn main:app --reload`.
-`/download` - Downloads the model from s3 to local which is then used in our prediction `/predict` - Using the saved model, we do the sentiment prediction in this route by passing list of strings
+`/download` - Downloads the model from s3 to local which is then used in our prediction `/predict` - Using the saved model, we do the sentiment prediction in this route by passing list of strings `/get_prediction` - Using the saved model, we do the sentiment prediction in this route by passing link to a file

 This API needs to be dockerized as
  - Dockerizing Application